Balancing Hormones Naturally with Functional Medicine

 The Role of Lifestyle in Hormonal Health

-• Stress management: Chronic psychological or physiological stress can elevate cortisol, which may suppress reproductive hormones and contribute to symptoms such as fatigue and cycle disruption.
+• Stress management: Elevated cortisol from chronic HPA axis activation may suppress reproductive hormones and contribute to symptoms such as fatigue and cycle disruption.
 This pattern is commonly seen in individuals experiencing chronic fatigue.

 These lifestyle foundations form the basis of a whole-systems functional medicine approach to women’s hormonal health.